NVIDIA/aistore/docs/getting_started.md

 ### Testing your cluster

-To make sure your cluster was deployed correctly, you can run some tests.
+For development, health-checking a new deployment, or for any other (functional and performance testing) related reason you can run any/all of the included tests.

+> To run tests, [Go 1.17 or later](https://golang.org/dl/) is currently required.

 For example:

 ```console
 $ go test ./ais/tests -v -run=Mirror